DECODEproject/decode-mobile-app/docs/App.md

 In order to inform the user about the benefits of using this app, we have included a Walkthrough.

-This Walkthrough is a swipe-able multi page component with modifiable images and texts with the ability to skip
+This Walkthrough is a swipe-able multi page component with modifiable images and texts with the ability to skip.

 #### Pin Management